 Getting there: There’s two major international airports in the region: Basel-Mulhouse airport and Strasbourg airport.
 Strasbourg is also well connected by train to other parts of France and Europe.

 When to go: Any time of year!
 The region is beautiful in the summer despite the heat, but it’s during the cold winter season that Alsace’s magic comes alive through the region’s many charming Christmas markets.
+Click here for my full guide to the best Christmas markets in Alsace.

 How to make the most of your trip: Try plenty of wines, indulge in the local cuisine and visit a mix of the more popular spots (e.g. Strasbourg and Colmar) with quainter villages so you get a full appreciation of the region.
 Be ready to snap plenty of photos because this is one of the most photogenic areas in Europe!